What is UX design and why is it crucial for a website's success?

 or has complicated navigation,

-users will leave it quickly – leading to high bounce rates and poorer rankings in search engines.
+users will quickly leave it - leading to high bounce rates and poorer rankings on search engines.

 Statistics say: over 88% of users will not return to a site that provided them with a poor user experience.

-(A study by Amazon Web Services and UXCam confirms that poor UX directly impacts user loss.)Additionally:
+(A study by Amazon Web Services and UXCam confirms that poor UX directly impacts the loss of users.)Additionally:

-79% of users will search for another site if the first one does not load quickly or is difficult to use.
+79% of users will search for another site if the first one doesn't load quickly or is difficult to use.

-(Google Research)53% of mobile users will leave a page if it does not load within 3 seconds.
+(Google Research)53% of mobile users will leave a page if it doesn’t load within 3 seconds.

 (Think with Google)